-(RM'000) СІМВ Ва
+(DN41000) CIMB Bar

-2018 2017
+(RM'000) 2019 2018

 Currency In +100bps crease (Decline) in Economic Value (Value in RM Equivalent)

-Ringgit Malaysia (754,713) (735,723)
+Ringgit Malaysia (939,286) (754,713)

-US Dollar 14,459 (4,745)
+US Dollar (6,744) 14,459

-Thai Baht (8) (9)
+Thai Baht (8) (8)

-Singapore Dollar (128,768) (164,864)
+Singapore Dollar (110,952) (128,768)

-Others 19,511 16,554
+Others 321 19,511

-Total (849,519) (888,787)
+Total (1,056,669) (849,519)

-• Earnings At Risk:
+Earnings-at-Risk:

-is the potential impact of interest rate change on the bank's accruing or reported earnings.
+is the potential impact of interest/profit rate changes on the bank's accruing or reported earnings.
 It focuses on risk-to-earnings in the near term, typically the next one year.
-Fluctuations in interest rates generally affect reported earnings through changes in the bank's net interest, which is the difference between total interest income earned from assets and total interest expense incurred from liabilities.
+Fluctuations in interest rates/profit rate generally affect reported earnings through changes in the bank's net interest/profit income, which is the difference between total interest/profit income earned from assets and total interest/profit expense incurred from liabilities.
 Our Group's EAR takes into consideration forecasts on budgeted new business generation and product pricing strategies.

-For the purpose of this disclosure, the impact under an instantaneous 100 bps parallel interest rate shock is applied to the static balance sheet positions.
+For the purpose of this disclosure, the impact under an instantaneous 100 bps parallel interest rate/profit rate shock is applied to the static balance sheet positions.
 The treatments and assumptions applied are based on the contractual repricing maturity and remaining maturity of the products, whichever is earlier.
 Items with indefinite repricing maturity are treated based on the earliest possible repricing date.
 The actual dates may vary from the repricing profile allocated due to factors such as pre-mature withdrawals, prepayment and so forth.